libr-forum/libr/landing-page/README.md

 # Libr Landing Page

-A modern, responsive landing page for Libr - the censorship-resistant social network.
+A modern, responsive landing page for Libr - the censorship-resilient social network.

 ## Features